mattpe/ucad/11-security.md

    - Describe what you did and why
 1. Bonus: How would you implement "forgotten password reset" mechanims for the users?

-**Returning:** A short report _describing your implementation_ including a link to your code in Github and screen shots of your running environment (e.g. images displaying HTTP requests and corresponding responsenses in practise).
+**Returning:** A short report _describing your implementation_ in `readme.md` including a link to your code in Github and screen shots of your running environment (e.g. images displaying HTTP requests and corresponding responsenses in practice).
+Submit a direct link to the assignment branch to OMA.
 Check assignment in OMA for more details.

 **Grading:** max 3 points, see details in assignment requirements above.